Successful Digital Transformation Relies on Low-Code Mobile App Development

 Ultimately, the mobile architecture you choose for every mobile solution shouldn’t be limited by the capabilities of the low-code platform.
 Rather, choose the best mobile architecture based on your organization’s digitization needs, whether it’s native, progressive web apps (PWAs), web, or hybrid.
 Then you can see how that low-code platform sets you up for mobile success.

-When evaluating a low-code platform for mobile development, you want one that not only provides the ability to choose mobile architectures on a case-by-case basis, but also support a best-of-breed approach for mobile like PWAs (for browser-based) or (for app-store based) mobile solutions.
+When evaluating a low-code platform for mobile development, you want one that not only provides the ability to choose mobile architectures on a case-by-case basis but also supports a best-of-breed approach for mobile like PWAs (for browser-based) or (for app-store based) mobile solutions.
 Doing this through a low-code approach helps abstract and automate much of the traditional development.
 In turn, this enhances the cost savings and accelerates the time-to-market speed needed to deliver a quality mobile solution.

 Mendix and Mobile, Hand in Glove

 The mobile and web application critical capability use case sets out to determine the capability of a vendor’s low-code offering and their effectiveness in building mobile and web SaaS and ISV applications, as well as providing rich user experiences for both B2B and B2C scenarios.
-While most low-code vendors support PWA for the best browser-based mobile experience, few deliver true native for the best app-store based mobile experience.
+While most low-code vendors support PWA for the best browser-based mobile experience, few deliver true native for the best app-store-based mobile experience.
 Instead, they rely on dated hybrid technology for their “native” capabilities, which can’t compete with the performance, security and overall user experience of a true native mobile application.

 Mendix doesn’t have that limitation.

 After watching the capabilities and community interest of hybrid diminish over the last several years, we strategically decided to incorporate React Native within our low-code platform to enable customers to deliver the Native mobile experience their users were demanding.
-Between PWA and Native mobile, we’ve empowered our customer to build best-of-breed mobile solutions.
+Between PWA and Native mobile, we’ve empowered our customers to build best-of-breed mobile solutions.